EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 ## Browse and manage jobs

 ### Jobs table

+The job name is the name of the job you specified when completing the [Create Slurm job](#create-slurm-job) form.

+!!!
+Note

+    The job name shown in the Jobs table is one entered in the **Job Name** when completing the Job Composer's job submission forms.
+This job name is not the same as the job name shown in the [Active Jobs](./active-jobs.md) app.
+That job name is an app-specific job scheduler-specific job name.
+For the Job Composer and Slurm, the Active Jobs job name is the value of the Slurm `--job-name` parameter (set by `#SBATCH --job-name=...` in the job file).

 The job ID is a unique job ID created by the Slurm job scheduler, when you submitted the job.